- ACRONYMS AND DEFINITIONS

 - Summary

-- In the two small studies above, phentermine and diethylpropion caused an average weight loss of around 10% over 3 - 6 months.
+- In the two trials above, phentermine and diethylpropion caused around 10% weight loss over 3 - 6 months.
 Side effects were generally mild and included insomnia and dry mouth.

 - Stimulant side effects